GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/glossary-entries/etld-etld1.md

-eLTDs are effective top-level domains (TLD), which are defined by the [Public Suffix List](https://publicsuffix.org/list/).
+eTLDs are effective top-level domains (TLD), which are defined by the [Public Suffix List](https://publicsuffix.org/list/).

 For example: